sindresorhus/run-jxa/readme.md

 Type: `Function` `string`

 If a function, it's stringified and passed to JXA.
-It should be atomic, meaning it doesn't access anything outside its body.
+It should be [pure](https://en.wikipedia.org/wiki/Pure_function), meaning it doesn't access anything outside its body.

 If a string, you can access the specified arguments with `args` array.
 Use the `arguments` parameter rather than template interpolation so you don't have to do escaping.